gabrieltmjr/roadmap-haskell/README.md

 ### 4. adjacent :: RoadMap -> City -> [(City,Distance)] (Gabriel)

 _Returns the cities adjacent to a particular city (i.e. cities with a direct edge between them) and the respective distances to them._

+This function tests if the given city belongs to the current tuple in the recursion call and creates a list with the destination (the other city in the tuple) and the distance, while recursively going through the roadmap.

 ### 5. pathDistance :: RoadMap -> Path -> Maybe Distance (Manuel)